-Other securities are classified as financial assets measured at FVTPL and measured at fair value at the end of the reporting period.
+Stocks other than the above and funds are classified as financial assets measured at FVTPL and measured at fair value at the end of the reporting period.

 For other items presented in this category, fair values are estimated primarily by discounting future cash flows.